The "handedness" of language: Directional symmetry breaking of sign usage in words: Results

 \section{Results}

-In order to quantify the heterogeneity in sign usage distribution at specific positions in a linguistic sequence, in particular, the beginning or end of a word, we have used the Gini index or coefficient~\cite{Gini1912}.
+In order to quantify the heterogeneity in sign usage distribution at the beginning and at the end of a word, we have used the Gini index or coefficient~\cite{Gini1912}.
 It measures dispersion in the distribution of a quantity and is widely used in the socio-economic literature to quantify the degree of inequality, e.g., in the distribution of income of individuals or households~\cite{Sinha2011}.
-The value of the index $G$ expresses the nature of the empirical distribution relative to an uniform distribution, with $G = 0$ if all values of the variable have the same probability of occurrence (``perfect equality'') while $G = 1$ corresponds to the extreme situation with the variable always taking up a single value (corresponding to a delta function probability distribution).
-Thus, if the probability of occurrence of any sign (e.g., the letters `a-z' in the case of the English alphabet) at the beginning (or end) of a word is about the same, the corresponding Gini index will be close to zero.
+The value of the Gini index $G$ (see Eq.~\ref{ginieqn} in Materials and Methods) expresses the nature of the empirical distribution relative to a uniform distribution, with $G = 0$ if all values of the variable have the same probability of occurrence (``perfect equality'') while $G = 1$ corresponds to the extreme situation with the variable always taking up a single value (corresponding to a delta function probability distribution).
+Thus, if the probability of occurrence of any sign (e.g., the letters `A-Z' in the case of the English alphabet) at the beginning (or end) of a word is about the same, the corresponding Gini index will be close to zero.
 Otherwise, it is a finite number ($\leq 1$) whose exact value depends on the extent of inequality in usage of the different signs.
 Measures related to the Gini index have previously had limited use in the context of linguistic sequences, e.g., to select attributes for decision tree induction in classification for data mining~\cite{Breiman1984}.